doubledekr/ChartFlow-Max/replit.md

 ChartFlow is a professional chart designer application that enables users to create interactive financial charts with advanced customization capabilities.
 The application provides a Canva/Photoshop-like editor specifically designed for financial data visualization, featuring real-time chart generation, comprehensive styling controls, and export functionality.
 Users can drag and drop chart elements, apply professional color palettes and gradients, customize typography, and export charts in multiple formats (PNG, SVG, PDF).

+## Recent Changes (January 2025)

+- **Independent Component Selection**: Chart line, axis lines, and axis labels are now separate elements that can be selected and edited independently
+- **Optimized Chart Positioning**: Established default positioning at 120px from top, horizontally centered with proper Y-axis label spacing
+- **Clean Vector Interface**: Removed all data information overlays for clean, professional appearance
+- **Template-Ready Architecture**: Each component saves position and properties separately for accurate template restoration

 # User Preferences

 Preferred communication style: Simple, everyday language.